 The learning and practices within this community center around respect for natural life, including all its systems.
 The Source is dedicated to practices such as permaculture, natural environments, organic farming, holistic health, spirituality, and education.

-In 1991 when it sprang up, Ecovillage Ithaca was one of the few cohousing facilities in the United States.
+In 1991, when it sprang up, Ecovillage Ithaca was one of the few cohousing facilities in the United States.
 This local community, located in New York, is committed to innovation and creating a just and sustainable social space and local economy.
-The hometown of this community is surrounded by innovations geared toward sustainable developments.

 Dr. Ibrahim Abouleish established Sekem in 1977.
 Over the years, people have celebrated this initiative for its sustainable efforts, development, and giving-back initiatives.
 Sekem’s approach includes ethical business practices, upholding sustainable agricultural practices, and promoting a peaceful society.
 Its land provides items such as natural medicine and textiles.